 - Allow a minimum of 24 hours for new material to be prepared during the week.

 - Materials to be placed on reserve may be brought to the Circulation Desk of either Leyburn or Telford Science and the necessary forms completed there or you can have the library pull materials for you.
-Email us with your title list or notify our staff, that you would like items pulled, by searching for the titles in our catalog, clicking on the Expand Search button, and clicking on the link labeled Place item on Undergraduate Course Reserve.
-Next, fill out information regarding the course name, number, and any additional instructions you may have.
+If you would like the materials pulled, email us with your title list along with your course name, number, and any additional instructions you may have.

 - Only one reserve item may be checked out at a time, unless there is prior approval from the professor.